tlikonen/cl-enchant/README.md

   - Voikko (Finnish)
   - AppleSpell (Mac OSX)

+_CL-Enchant_ aim's to provide all or most of the Enchant's features.

 _CL-Enchant_ uses [The Common Foreign Function Interface][CFFI] (CFFI) for accessing the Enchant C library.
 It should work on any Common Lisp implementation which supports CFFI.